freeipa/ansible-freeipa/README-hostgroup.md

-`nomembers` | Suppress processing of membership attributes. (bool) | no `host` | List of host name strings assigned to this hostgroup. | no `hostgroup` | List of hostgroup name strings assigned to this hostgroup. | no `action` | Work on hostgroup or member level.
+`nomembers` | Suppress processing of membership attributes. (bool) | no `host` | List of host name strings assigned to this hostgroup. | no `hostgroup` | List of hostgroup name strings assigned to this hostgroup. | no `membermanager_user` | List of member manager users assigned to this hostgroup.
+Only usable with IPA versions 4.8.4 and up. | no
+`membermanager_group` | List of member manager groups assigned to this hostgroup.
+Only usable with IPA versions 4.8.4 and up. | no
+`action` | Work on hostgroup or member level.
 It can be on of `member` or `hostgroup` and defaults to `hostgroup`. | no `state` | The state to ensure.
 It can be one of `present` or `absent`, default: `present`. | no